tigrisdata-archive/awesome-email-search/README.md

 npm run tigris:init
 ```

-By default, the name `awesome-email-search` is as the project name.
+By default, the name `awesome-email-search` is used as the project name.
 You can override
 this by passing in `--project={name}` flag.
 For example:

 ```sh